Inference for reaction networks using the Linear Noise Approximation: Reaction networks

 \section{Reaction networks}

 Consider a general reaction of the form $B+C\rightarrow D$, where the number of elements of species $B$ and $C$ are respectively $X_B$ and $X_C$ and where the elements are distributed uniformly at random throughout some volume of space.
 The reaction occurs with some fixed probability whenever an element of species $B$ is within some ``reaction distance'' of an element of $C$; occurences of the reaction may therefore be modelled as a Poisson process.
-With further, system dependent, assumptions, such as that elements occupy a fixed volume at a constant temperature, the rate, $h$, of the process is proportional to $X_BX_C$.
+With further, system dependent, assumptions, the rate, $h$, of the process is proportional to $X_BX_C$.
 Applying a similar argument, the rate of a reaction such as $B\rightarrow C$ is simply proportional to $X_B$ and the rate of $2B\rightarrow C$ is proportional to $0.5 X_B(X_B-1)$.
 For a fuller discussion of mass-action kinetics see, for example, \cite{Gillespie:1992}.

 Consider now a network of $n_r$ such reactions each involving at least one of the $n_s$ species in the population.
-The dynamics of this model can be described by a vector of rates of the reactions together with a matrix which describe the effect of each reaction on the state.
+The dynamics of this model can be described by a vector of rates of the reactions together with a matrix which describes the effect of each reaction on the state.
 We denote by $\bmh$ the $n_r$-vector of reaction rates.
 Now define $A_{ij}$ be the net effect on species $j$ of a single occurence of reaction $i$: so $A_{ij}=0$ means that the number of species $j$ is unaffected by reaction $i$, whereas $A_{ij}=1$ (or $-1$) means the number of species $j$ will increase (or decrease) by 1.
 The $n_r\times n_s$ matrix $\bmA$ is known as the net effect matrix.
-An equivalent way of defining the effect of a set of reaction is via the stoichiometry matrix, which is the transponse of $A$.
+An equivalent way of defining the effect of a set of reactions is via the stoichiometry matrix, $\bmA'$, where throughout this article, $'$ denotes the transpose of a matrix.

 {\bf Example 1: the Lotka-Volterra model}